mikeagn/CEC2013/README.txt

   the Java source code.
 - We also thank Dr. Catalin Stoean, for finding and correcting a bug in the source code.
+- We also thank Dr. Mike Preuss, for his valuable help and contributions on the competition.

 --------------------------------------------------------------------------------
 -- LICENSE